dotnet/dotNext/docs/features/cluster/aspnetcore.md

 By default, .NEXT uses Kestrel web server to serve Raft requests.
 However, it is possible to configure dedicated host manually.
 To do that, you need to register singleton service implementing [IDedicatedHostBuilder](../../api/DotNext.Net.Cluster.Consensus.Raft.Http.Hosting.IDedicatedHostBuilder.yml) interface.
 In this case, `port` configuration property will be ignored.

+`JoinCluster` method has overloads that allow to specify custom configuration section containing configuration of local node.

 # Embedded Mode
 Embedded mode shares the same [Web Host](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.hosting.iwebhost) and port with underlying Web Application.
 To serve Raft-specific requests the implementation uses dedicated endpoint `/cluster-consensus/raft` that can be changed through configuration parameter.
 The following example demonstrates how to setup embedded mode: